-Students pursuing a Ph.D. in MSE are required to take the following courses which will result in the completion of five (5) core courses.
+Students pursuing a PhD in MSE are required to take the following courses which will result in the completion of five (5) core courses.
 Decisions about which courses to take, where applicable, should be made by the student in consultation with his/her supervisor and advisory committee.
 Students are required to complete the first four (4) core courses by the end of their third fall/spring semester and all five (5) core courses within their first two (2) years.
-In order to be qualified to take the Comprehensive Exam, they must have taken at least four (4) of their core courses.
+In order to qualify for the comprehensive examination, the student must have earned a 3.45 GPA in four of the core courses taken by the end of their third semester.
+If more than four (4) core courses are taken by the end of the third semester.
+If more than four (4) core courses taken in order to obtain the highest GPA possible.